VarboxInternational/docs/file-uploads.md

 <a name="admin-interface"></a>
 ## Admin Interface

-Before you learn about managing your files inside a [VarBox](/) application, you should know that there's already a section in the admin from where you can manage all your files.
+Before you learn about managing your files inside a Varbox application, you should know that there's already a section in the admin from where you can manage all your files.

-You can find the uploads section inside [Admin -> Media Library -> Uploads](/docs/{{version}}/uploads-interface).
+You can find the uploads section inside **Admin -> Media Library -> Uploads**.
 Feel free to explore all available options this section offers.

 ![Uploads List](/docs/{{version}}/uploads-list.png)